 For this edition, authors are invited to submit two types of paper :

-• Full papers describing complete works of research (up to 6 pages).
+Full papers describing complete works of research (up to 6 pages).
 They will undergo a rigorous review process with a minimum of 2 reviews considering the originality of work.

-• Short papers providing an opportunity to report on research in progress and to present novel positions on graphic recognition (up to 2 pages).
+Short papers providing an opportunity to report on research in progress and to present novel positions on graphic recognition (up to 2 pages).
 Short papers will also undergo review and will appear in an extra booklet, not in the official proceedings.
 The booklet will be available on the GREC 2019 website.

 Full papers will be published according to the same policy and conditions of ICDAR 2019 conference papers (format, length, publication site).
 See ICDAR guidelines for more information.
+Short papers have to respect the same format than full papers but within the limit of 2 pages.

 3) ICDAR 2019 competitions related to graphics recognition